clydez61/STACK-Question-Editor/README.md

 Distributed under the MIT License.
 See [LICENSE](https://github.com/clydez61/STACK-Question-Editor/blob/main/LICENSE) file for more information.

 # Installation
-The STACK Question Editor installation package is available for download through the [GitHub repository](https://github.com/clydez61/STACK-Question-Editor).
+The STACK Question Editor installation package is available for download through the [Releases](https://github.com/clydez61/STACK-Question-Editor/releases) section of the GitHub repository.

 To contribute or modify the code, clone the repository with git in your desired directory:
 ```